Ankushdas178/local-rag-chatpdf/README.md

 * LLM Server: The most critical component of this app is the LLM server.
 Thanks to [Ollama](https://ollama.ai/), we have a robust LLM Server that can be set up locally, even on a laptop.
 While [llama.cpp](https://github.com/ggerganov/llama.cpp) is an option, I find Ollama, written in Go, easier to set up and run.

 * RAG: Undoubtedly, the two leading libraries in the LLM domain are [Langchain](https://python.langchain.com/docs/get_started/introduction) and [LLamIndex](https://www.llamaindex.ai/).
-For this project, I’ll be using Langchain due to my familiarity with it from my professional experience.
+For this project, I’ll be using Langchain.
 An essential component of any RAG framework is vector storage.
 We’ll be using [Chroma](https://github.com/chroma-core/chroma) here, as it integrates well with Langchain.

 * Chat UI: The user interface is also an important component.
 Although there are many technologies available, I prefer using [Streamlit](https://streamlit.io), a Python library, for peace of mind.